-The Fund does not pay dividends in respect of the Classes A -H, Classes A1 - H1, Class CL, Class J, Class K, Class K1 Shares and it is expected that all income and gains will be reinvested.
+The Fund does not pay dividends in respect of the Classes A - H, Class K or Classes A1 - H1 and Class K1 and it is expected that all income and gains will be reinvested.

-The Directors may declare a dividend in respect of the Class A2 and Class I Shares such that substantially all of the net income relating to such Shares shall be distributed on a semi-annual basis.
+The Directors may declare a dividend in respect of the Class I Shares and Class A2 Shares such that substantially all of the net income relating to such Shares shall be distributed on a semi-annual basis.
 Such dividends shall be paid to Shareholders in accordance with the terms of the Prospectus as set out in the section entitled "Dividend Policy".
 Where dividends are declared, payments of such dividends are expected to be made to Shareholders within 7 Business Days of 30 July and 31 January, as appropriate.